-As demand for water increases, the stresses on the available water supplies increase.
+As demand for water increases, the stress on the available water supplies increase.
 Drought conditions and climate change have also had adverse effects on available water supply and quality and has negatively impacted the agricultural community.
 To deal with these evolving challenges, the City has taken extensive measures to address these circumstances, such as an increased focus on water conservation efforts to assist in meeting future demands while tackling water quality issues.

-In 2021, the City pumped 2,154 million gallons (mg) with a pumping capacity of 9,620 gallons per minute averaging 5.9 mg daily.
-The gallons per day per capita usage in 2021 was 120 gallons, which is a reduction of 2% from 2020.
-The graph below shows the trend in the last 10 years of the gallon per day per capita.
+In 2023, the City pumped 1,847 million gallons (mg) with a pumping capacity of 9,620 gallons per minute averaging 5.75 mg daily.
+The gallons per day per capita usage in 2023 was 112 gallons, which is a reduction of 5% from 2022.